 Minimal Risk Investors

 Minimal-risk investors have little to no tolerance for risk.
 Their primary focus is capital preservation.
-They are fine with smaller returns as long as they are reasonably certain that their capital is protected.
+They are OK with smaller returns as long as they are reasonably sure their capital is protected.
 These people tend to have low-risk tolerances or short timeframes before they need access to their capital.

 Conservative Investors

 Conservative investors value cash flow over capital appreciation.
 They have a low-risk tolerance and can only tolerate small short-term fluctuations in value.
-The potential for small losses is acceptable in return for the potential for modest returns.
-Larger losses are not palatable.
+The potential for small losses is acceptable in return for the potential for modest returns, but more considerable losses are not palatable.

 Moderately Conservative Investors